Objectives of the Master in Foreign Trade and International Marketing (e-learning)

-To understand the fundamentals of International trade fair preparation and attendance and it's related follow-up activity.
+- To understand the fundamentals of international trade appropriate preparation and attendance and its related follow-up activity.

-- To understand the importance of international segmentationin our strategies of marketing and internationalization.
-To know the Targeting strategies: Concentrated, Differentiated, Product specialization,
+- To understand the importance of international segmentation in our strategies of marketing and internationalisation.

 understand the process of creating brand value in the global markets.

 - To know the strategies of positioning a brand in international markets.